apitestbase/apitestbase/README.md

-# Iron Test
+# API Test Base
-Iron Test is an open source tool for integration testing a variety of APIs.
+API Test Base is an open source tool for integration testing a variety of APIs.
 It is suitable for Integration, ESB, Microservices and SOA testing.

 Supported API types
 * HTTP